 Try these various Dried Fava Bean dishes.

-Dried Fava Bean Salads
+Dried Fava Bean Salads and Dishes

 Dried Fava Bean Soups

 - Dried Fava Bean Soup with Turmeric and Herbs

 - Fava Bean Soup with Potatoes

 - Fava Bean Soup with Garlic, Mint and Coriander

 - Soupa de Habas – Fava Bean Soup with Saffron

 Dried Fava Bean Purees and Snacks

 - Dried Fava Bean Mash with Olive Oil